isomerpages/moe-marsilingsec/pages/Floorball (Boys and Girls) (DSA).md

 description: ""
 variant: markdown
 ---
-Marsiling Secondary School offers DSA to eligible students via Floorball (Girls only).
+Marsiling Secondary School offers DSA to eligible students via Floorball (Girls &amp; Boys).
 This is in line with our Learning for Life Programme which aims to build leadership, resilience and persons of good character.

 ![](/images/floorball1.jpg)
 ![](/images/floorball2.jpg)